letsar/binder/README.md

 The `binder` argument can then be used by the logic to mutate the state and access other logic components.

-**Note**: You can declare `StateRef` and `LogicRef` objects as public global variables if you want them to be accessible to other part of your app.
+**Note**: You can declare `StateRef` and `LogicRef` objects as public global variables if you want them to be accessible from other parts of your app.

 If we want our `CounterViewLogic` to be able to increment our counter state, we might write something like this: